edermartioli/exoplanet-atmosphere/README.md

 python generate_library.py --libdir=./mini-lib/
 ```

-Here we make available a mini-version of a library to allow testing of routines to manage the library.
+Here we make available a mini-version of the library using the parameters in `exoatmos_params.py` to allow testing of routines to manage the library.
 The full library is stored at the IAP exo-atmos server.

 One can test access to the library by the following command: